samuelsonric/AlgebraicInference.jl/docs/src/generated/regression.md

     predict(w, x)

 Predict an output given weights `w` and an input `x`.

-Returns a tuple `(μ, σ)`, representing the center and spread of the prediction.
 """
 function predict(w, x)
     types = (GaussRelDom, GaussianRelation)